 Better than any blog out there for advice.

-- paint (since it is an interior FRONT door, my HD guy suggested using an exterior paint).
+– paint (since it is an interior front door, my Home Depot guy suggested using exterior paint)

-The color is Silhouette by Martha Stewart but I am using Glidden paint because it is much cheaper.
+The exact color is Silhouette by Martha Stewart but I am using Glidden paint because it is much cheaper.

 – a smaller brush for those hard to reach spots